Overview

 Watch the P95 line, not just the average.
 A rising P95 with a flat average means a subset of requests are getting slow — often a database query missing an index or a rate-limited upstream API.

-A horizontal bar chart showing your top 8 most-called tools across all servers, ranked by request count.
+Shows the top 8 most-called tools across all servers, ranked by total request count.

 This is the clearest signal of which tools the AI is actually using.
 In practice you’ll usually find that 80% of calls go to 2–3 tools — invest optimisation effort there.